cpmpercussion/acmc2020-site/assets/submission-templates/acmc2020-workshop-template.md

 - tech/gear required (e.g., number of speakers, channels, cables, specific lighting, video requirements)

-**Note: all tech requirements are subject to available equipment and venues---workshops will (in general) take place in typical university classrooms with projector and stereo PA system**
+_note: all tech requirements are subject to available equipment and venues---workshops will (in general) take place in typical university classrooms with projector and stereo PA system_

 ## Bios